Goraw11/SQL-Final-Project/QA.md

 What are your risk areas?
 Identify and describe them.

+We have several areas of risk in this data:
+1. Current sales trends: What kind of impacts can these current sales trends have on the company, specifially on the logitstics, the supply-chain of the company.

+2. What kind of impact can these current trends have on our manufacturing and operations, and how can we mitigae those risks.

+3.

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.